Inbound vs. Outbound Marketing: What Works Better for Your Business?

 • Shorter timeline: Because outbound marketing campaigns are faster, you can get an immediate “response” to the chosen strategy and adjust it right away to get better results (e.g., change the subject line of an email, follow up every three days, and make cold calls in the early morning).

-• Quick feedback: One-on-one conversations in real-time increase the chances to receive answers to the questions regarding the ways to improve your services.
+• Quick feedback: One-on-one conversations in real-time increase the chances of receiving answers to questions regarding the ways to improve your services.

 • More control over the process: In outbound, you are the one in charge, not your audience or Google page-ranking algorithms.